Texas California Florida Ohio | All States

 High Competitive Index (0.8 to 1.0)

-A competitive index near 1.0 indicates a school is undersized for its classification.
-These programs face the toughest competitive situations because they are regularly matched against schools with significantly larger enrollments.
+A competitive index near 1.0 means a school is undersized for its classification.
+Those programs face the toughest matchups because they keep running into larger schools.

 Navarre High School in Florida competes in Class 1A despite having 2,430 students.
-With a competitive index of 1.0, they represent an extreme classification mismatch.
-Most 1A schools have far fewer students, meaning Navarre’s opponents draw from smaller talent pools.
+With a competitive index of 1.0, it is an extreme classification mismatch.
+Most 1A schools have far fewer students, so Navarre’s opponents draw from smaller talent pools.

 Schools with high competitive indices are underdogs by enrollment.
-When these programs succeed, it often reflects strong coaching, community support, or a talented group of athletes overcoming the enrollment disadvantage.
+When they succeed, it usually says something about coaching, community support, or a strong group of athletes working through the enrollment disadvantage.

-Parents of players at high competitive index schools should understand that playoff success may require everything to go right.
-A deep playoff run against larger opponents demands both talent and fortunate matchups.
+Parents of players at high competitive index schools should understand that playoff success usually takes a lot to break right.
+A deep run against larger opponents demands both talent and a fair amount of help from the bracket.

 Medium Competitive Index (0.4 to 0.8)

-Schools in this range are appropriately sized for their classification.
-Their enrollment falls somewhere in the middle of their competitive group, meaning they face opponents of roughly similar size on a regular basis.
+Schools in this range are a pretty normal fit for their classification.
+Their enrollment sits somewhere in the middle of the group, so they usually face opponents of roughly similar size.

-This is the most common situation and represents what classification systems are designed to achieve: competitive balance.
-A school with a competitive index of 0.5 or 0.6 is neither advantaged nor disadvantaged by enrollment.
-Success depends primarily on program quality, coaching, and player development rather than roster depth.
+This is the most common situation and is what classification systems are supposed to create: a fairer balance.
+A school with a competitive index of 0.5 or 0.6 is not getting much help or hurt from enrollment, so success mostly comes down to program quality, coaching, and player development.

 Low Competitive Index (0.0 to 0.4)

-A low competitive index means a school is among the larger programs in its classification.
-These schools have a natural competitive advantage: bigger student bodies typically mean more potential athletes trying out, allowing coaches to field deeper rosters and find specialized talent for specific positions.
+A low competitive index means a school is one of the larger programs in its classification.
+Bigger student bodies usually mean more potential athletes, deeper rosters, and more specialized talent for specific positions.

 Programs with very low competitive indices often become regular playoff contenders within their classification.
-Their enrollment advantage does not guarantee success, but it provides depth and options that smaller programs cannot match.
+The enrollment edge does not guarantee success, but it does give coaches options that smaller programs cannot match.

 Why Some Schools Have High Competitive Indices